Boris Johnson admits ‘underestimating’ threat of Covid in early days of pandemic

 The former prime minister said there was not a ‘loud enough klaxon of alarm’ during the early stages of the pandemic.

-Boris Johnson has admitted his government “underestimated” the threat posed by the Covid-19 virus in the early days of the pandemic, as he apologised to the victims at the UK Covid-19 Inquiry.
+Boris Johnson has admitted his government “underestimated” the threat posed by the coronavirus in the early days of the pandemic, as he apologised to the victims at the UK Covid-19 Inquiry.

 The former prime minister said that at the start of 2020, coronavirus “wasn’t really escalated to me as an issue of national concern” as the data emerging from China was misunderstood.

+Mr Johnson did not deny questioning why his government was “destroying everything for people who will die anyway soon”, but suggested the comment was not “designed to be publicly broadcast”.

+“It’s an indication of the cruelty of the choice that we faced and the appalling balancing act that I had to do throughout the pandemic,” he said when asked about a note written by his former aide Imran Shafi which recorded that he had made the remark.

-Challenged over the slow response to the unfolding crisis, he said ministers should have “twigged much sooner” the need for action, adding that it was only when he saw the “horrors” of the outbreak in Italy in February that year that he realised its seriousness.
+Challenged over the slow response to the unfolding crisis, Mr Johnson said ministers should have “twigged much sooner” the need for action, adding that it was only when he saw the “horrors” of the outbreak in Italy in February that year that he realised its seriousness.

 “When you read that an Asiatic pandemic is about to sweep the world, you think you’ve heard it before.
 And that was the problem.

-The ex-premier said his government did not fully believe some of the early forecasts that were being made about Covid-19 and were unable “to comprehend the implications”.
+The ex-premier said his government “might have operated differently” if it had believed some of the early forecasts that were being made about Covid-19, but was unable “to comprehend the implications”.

-“If we had collectively stopped to think about the mathematical implications of some of the forecasts that were being made, and we believed them, we might have operated differently,” he told Baroness Heather Hallett’s probe.

 Mr Johnson appeared to become emotional as he discussed his “anxiety” about possible behavioural fatigue if he imposed a lockdown too early without a vaccination programme.